oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 1. Design and implement a new page that lists unresolved learner feedback for explorations that are featured on the site.
 (It’s fine if it's read-only at this stage, as long as the necessary information is displayed.)

-1. Add functionality enabling any logged-in user to take a piece of feedback on this page, and act on it by creating a suggested edit to the exploration that addresses the feedback.
+1. Add functionality enabling any logged-in user to take a piece of feedback on this page, and address it by creating a suggested edit to the corresponding exploration.

 **Notes**:
 - Currently, logged-in users can only make suggestions to the "content" parts of a state.
 We need to make it possible for them to make suggestions to the free-form text that the author includes in the "answer group feedback" and "fallback" sections, too, and find a clean way to expose this in the exploration player UI.
-- It might be a good idea to use this mainly for "community-editable" explorations at the outset, since those don't currently have an assigned owner.
+- It might be a good idea to use this mainly for community-editable explorations at the outset, since those don't currently have an assigned owner.
 - It might be helpful to think of the existing "feedback" functionality as analogous to GitHub issues, and the existing "suggestions" functionality as analogous to GitHub PRs.

 ## Applying machine learning to the code interaction

 **Aim:** We want to give students useful feedback when they get stuck.
 For this, we need to understand the answers they submit -- e.g., in coding problems, we'd like to understand when the user incorrectly initializes a variable, or makes some other common mistake, so that we can address it.
-Currently, we are working on building an extensible machine learning framework and a training interface for classifying free-form answers such as text input.
+Currently, we are working on building an extensible machine learning framework and a training interface for classifying free-form answers.
 The proposed code classifier for this project will be built on top of this framework, and would allow learners to type in code in order to match some sort of output, avoid an error, or match specific code.
 The project itself involves figuring out a way to cluster similar pieces of code, and then using that to train a classification model that can predict which feedback cluster ("answer group") a new piece of code should belong to.
 Lesson creators will then be able to create a training set and assign responses to a set of similar code submissions using the training interface.

 **Skills/knowledge required**:
 - Machine learning